 This was a surprise to me, since as far as I knew, Chromebooks were super-cheap devices for kids.
 But here was a coworker of mine, working at a company where employees can literally use whatever device they want, using a Chromebook!
 On purpose!

 I got a quick case of FOMO and I wanted to try one too.
-As an unmarried child-free male, I naturally looked for the most expensive Chromebook I could find.
+As an unmarried child-free person, I naturally looked for the most expensive Chromebook I could find.
 (No Johnnie Walker Red in the Madden house.)
 I ended up with a Google Pixelbook that I paid about $1700 for.